 If you can’t get hold of your country coordinator there, please email .

 We have different types of trainings; some are condensed over a weekend, while others are held one night a week over a period of months.
 We strongly recommend that you attend the whole training either way, but this is especially true of the condensed trainings.
-Each day builds on the previous day’s content, so if you miss sessions, not only will you miss out on potentially life-changing content, but you will also skip valuable information that provides context as the training progresses.
+Each day builds on the previous day’s content, so if you skip sessions you will miss out on valuable information that provides context as the training progresses.